willeccles/desk/src/internet.md

 Next time you find yourself being drawn to an argument online or watching a negative video, consider clicking away or trying to remain positive rather than arguing.
 A positive attitude can be infectious!
-If we can all start to do this more, the internet can become a truly wonderful place once again.
+If we all start to do this more, the internet can become a truly wonderful place once again.
 Emailing your friends is a fun way to keep in touch with one another and feels much more "personal" than using a chat service, so consider giving that a try as well!
 There is so much more to the internet than the negativity we always see and hear around us.
 We should all work together to make the internet a better and more